🏛️ 130+ Museums & Attractions 🧒 Family-Friendly 📍 Citywide Locations

 Stortorget: A rich historical tapestry

 Originally developed as a central marketplace, Stortorget quickly became the epicenter of social and commercial life in medieval Stockholm.
 Over the centuries, it hosted everything from royal proclamations and public celebrations to somber political reckonings.
-Notably, it was home to Sweden’s first pharmacy, which opened in 1575.
+Notably, it was also home to Sweden’s first pharmacy, which opened in 1575.

 The Stockholm Bloodbath

 One of the most dramatic chapters in Stortorget’s history was the Stockholm Bloodbath of 1520.
 Between November 7 and 9, shortly after Danish King Christian II was crowned King of Sweden, the square became the site of mass executions.

 Up to 100 Swedish nobles and clergymen were put to death, accused of treason and heresy.
 The massacre, orchestrated by Christian II and heavily influenced by Archbishop Gustav Trolle, marked a turning point in Scandinavian history.
 It triggered the fall of the Kalmar Union and paved the way for the rise of the Vasa dynasty—shaping Sweden’s future as an independent nation.

 Architectural highlights